Report card: Bob Condotta grades the Seahawks’ Monday Night Football win vs. the Vikings

 OK, a lot hairy.

-But take away about six plays, and this was mostly domination for the Seahawks against what had been one of the hottest teams in the NFC — the Vikings had won six of seven with the only loss a three-pointer at Kansas City.
+But take away about six plays, and this was mostly domination for the Seahawks against what had been one of the hottest teams in the NFC – the Vikings had won six of seven with the only defeat a three-pointer at Kansas City.

-But Seattle gained 444 yards, including a season-high 218 on the ground, also by far the most allowed this year by Minnesota.
-And while Seattle allowed 354 yards, that was 24 yards fewer than the Vikings had been averaging — and includes the 58 yards on the busted coverage TD.
+But Seattle gained 444 yards, including a season-high 218 on the ground, by far the most allowed this year by Minnesota.
+And though Seattle allowed 354 yards, that was 24 yards fewer than the Vikings had been averaging – and includes the 58 yards on the busted-coverage touchdown.

-And maybe as impressive as anything was holding the Vikings to just 78 yards rushing, the third-fewest of the season for a Minnesota team that came in ranked fourth in the NFL in rushing at 142.5.
+And maybe as impressive as anything was holding the Vikings to just 78 yards rushing, the third fewest of the season for a Minnesota team that came in ranked fourth in the NFL in rushing at 142.5 yards a game.

 Combine that kind of play up front with a defense that forced three turnovers, the running game and Russell Wilson, and suddenly just about anything feels possible for the Seahawks.

-And just think of this — if the Seahawks win next Sunday in Los Angeles against the Rams and the 49ers beat the Saints in New Orleans, then Seattle will hold the top spot in the NFC.
+And just think of this – if the Seahawks win Sunday in Los Angeles against the Rams and the 49ers beat the Saints in New Orleans, then Seattle would hold the top playoff seed in the NFC.

 Everything possible, indeed.